![]() |

 A couple of examples on how to request different disks or partitions are listed below.

-• Request complete disk with the given serial number
+Request a partition with the given UUID

-• A more elaborate example with a static client.
+A more elaborate example with a static client.
 The client uses the client side of the ahci_cl1 capability to communicate with the AHCI driver.